Game Theoretic Mixed Experts for Combinational Adversarial Machine Learning: Game theoretic Mixed Experts (GaME)

 This optimization problem is a linear program, the explicit form of which we provide in the supplemental material.
 All linear programs have a dual problem, in this case the dual problem finds a mixed Nash strategy for $p_A$.
 This can be done by changing the problem to a minimization problem and transposing $R$.
 In the interest of space we give the explicit form of the dual problem in the supplemental material as well.
 These linear programs can be solved using polynomial time algorithms.

 $\text{GaME}_n$ is a more general family of games of which $\text{GaME}_1$ is a special case.
 In $\text{GaME}_n$, for $n>1$, $p_D$ can calculate their final prediction based upon the output logits of multiple $d \in D$ evaluated on the same input $x$.
-In order to do this, $p_D$ must also choose a function to map the output of multiple defenses to a final prediction.
+For this to occur, $p_D$ must also choose a function to map the output of multiple defenses to a final prediction.
 Formally, the strategy set of $p_D$ becomes $D = D' \times F$, where $F$ is a set of prediction functions and $D'$ is defined as follows.

 Multi-model prediction functions can increase the overall robustness of an ensemble by requiring an adversarial sample to be misclassified by multiple models simultaneously~\cite{BARZ}.
-In this paper we will focus on two voting functions: the majority vote~\cite{BaRT}, and the largest softmax probability vote~\cite{demystifying}.
-We will refer to these as $f^h$ and $f^s$ respectively:
+In this paper we focus on two voting functions: the majority vote ($f^h$)~\cite{BaRT}, and the largest softmax probability vote ($f^s$)~\cite{demystifying}:

 where $\mathbbm{1}$ is the indicator function, $\sigma$ is the softmax function, and $d_j(x)$ represents the $j^{th}$ output logit of defense $d$ when evaluated on input $x$.
-Solving $\text{GaME}_n$ is the same as solving $\text{GaME}_1$, except $|D|$ will be much larger.
-Notationally the mini-max optimization problem in terms of $r_{d,a}$ remains the same as we have simply redefined $D$, however we can redefine $r_{d,a}$ as follows:
+Solving $\text{GaME}_n$ is the same as solving $\text{GaME}_1$, except with larger $|D|$.
+Notationally, the mini-max optimization problem in terms of $r_{d,a}$ remains the same as we have simply redefined $D$, however we can redefine $r_{d,a}$ as follows:

 where $(U_i, f_j) \in D = D' \times F$.
-Similarly to $\text{GaME}_1$, in $\text{GaME}_n$ $r_{(U_i,f_j),a_k}$ represents the expected robust accuracy, i.e. the payoff, for $p_D$ if they play strategy $(U_i,f_j)$ and $p_A$ plays strategy $a_k$.
+Similarly to $\text{GaME}_1$, in $\text{GaME}_n$ $r_{(U_i,f_j),a_k}$ represents the expected robust accuracy, i.e., the payoff, for $p_D$ if they play strategy $(U_i,f_j)$ and $p_A$ plays strategy $a_k$.